ungoogled-software/ungoogled-chromium-debian/.github/README.md

 These are currently:
 - Debian Sid

-The only guarantee we will make for support longevity is as follows:
-- Debian stable releases will be supported at least until the next stable release is available.
-- Ubuntu LTS releases will be supported at least until the next LTS release is available.
-- Ubuntu regular releases will be supported until their normal EOL with Ubuntu upstream.

-The actual time we decide to drop support for a release after these windows have elapsed will depend on what we have to gain from doing so.
-Examples of reasons we may drop a release include: upgrading to a newer toolchain and reintroduction of system libraries.
+All releases shall be supported on a best-effort basis. `x86_64` is the only architecture we can be reliably test so any other architectures will only be buildable at best.
+Older releases may be dropped at any time if they are too difficult to continue to support due to how bleeding edge Chromium tends to be.

 ## Getting OBS packages